2i2c-org/2i2c-org.github.io/README.md

 ## Where the website is hosted

-This website is **hosted** by GitHub Pages, and we use use Netlify to display previews of the website from PRs.
+This website is **hosted** by GitHub Pages, and we use Netlify to display previews of the website from PRs.

 ## Building this website locally